The 100 Most Livable Cities in the World

 Market Square features colorful townhouses as well as the Gothic Town Hall.
 Other points of interest include the Wroclaw Cathedral and the Royal Palace.

-Wroclaw has a large expat and immigrant population that add diversity to it.
+Wroclaw has a large expat and immigrant population that add diversity.
 It also has a reasonable housing market, which makes it attractive to anyone looking to move to Europe without worrying about a high cost of living.

 98. Victoria, Seychelles (Tie)

 The capital of the former British colony of Seychelles is an all-around pleasant place to live.
-The island nation is located in the Indian Ocean, known for its warm waters and beautiful beaches.
+The island nation is located in the Indian Ocean, and is a true tropical paradise.

 Nature enthusiasts will love taking up hobbies like scuba diving and hiking or simply visiting the Seychelles National Botanical Garden.